 President: Scott Glogovsky, Epic Systems Corporation

-Treasurer: James Schrader, Madison Children's Museum
+Secretary: James Schrader, Madison Children's Museum

 At Large: Patrick Randolph, The Aspen Institute